riju-maiti/etcd-test-composer/README.md

 ### setupComplete

-The ["setupComplete"](https://antithesis.com/docs/generated/sdk/python/antithesis/lifecycle.html#setup_complete) signals that the system is ready to test:
+The ["setupComplete"](https://antithesis.com/docs/generated/sdk/python/antithesis/lifecycle.html#setup_complete) signals that the system is ready to test.
+For example, in `entrypoint.py`:

 `setup_complete({"Message":"ETCD cluster is healthy"})`